 Previously, Ms. Drinan served as Senior Vice President of Human Resources at Caritas Christi Health Care and also served as President and CEO of the Society of Human Resources Management, the largest human resource professional organization in the world.
 Prior to that role, Ms. Drinan served as Executive Vice President of Human Resources for BankBoston, where she developed nationally recognized programs on executive compensation, work-life strategy, and diversity.
 In 2007, Ms. Drinan received the John D. Erdlen Five Star Award, the highest award given annually by the Northeast Human Resource Association.
 In 2001, she was named a Fellow of the National Academy of Human Resources.

 Ms. Drinan is a member and Vice Chair-elect of the Association of Independent Colleges and Universities in Massachusetts (AICUM).
+She is an appointed member of the President’s Trust of the Association of American Colleges and Universities (AAC&U), a leadership group of institution presidents committed to advancing liberal education and inclusive excellence for all college students.
 She was a Founding Member of the Boston College Club, served as a member of the Commonwealth's Court Management Advisory Board, is a past Vice Chair of the board of directors of Blue Cross Blue Shield of Massachusetts, and has also served as a member of the Mount Holyoke College Board of Trustees.
 She has contributed significantly to the New England Jesuit Province (Member, Jesuit Provincial Development Committee); the Catherine Laboure Center (Board of Directors); Saint Anthony Shrine, the Workers' Chapel (Lector); and Newton Country Day School (Board of Directors), as well as to her South Boston parish of St. Brigid's.

 Her experience as a Peace Corps volunteer in the Philippines in the early ’70s with her husband and two small children provided her with formative multicultural experiences that have influenced her leadership style and sensitivity.
 President Drinan was one of five prominent Bostonians highlighted in The Boston Globe’s “50th Anniversary Peace Corps” feature article.